-Once your forms are filed; you will need to serve the tenant with a copy of the filed forms.
-NOTE: It is not legal for you to personally serve the papers, have someone other than yourself to serve the papers.
+Once your forms are filed, you will need to serve the tenant with a copy of the filed forms.
+NOTE: It is not legal for you to personally serve the papers have someone other than yourself to serve the papers.
 This person should take along a Proof of Service form for each tenant being served and have them sign it.
 The type of service upon the Tenant, whether personal or sub-service, will depend on the amount of time in which they have to respond.
 Unlawful Detainers are a fast-tracked legal matter.
 It is important you either seek the advice of an attorney or paralegal.
 You should also research your State and/or County’s Code and Regulations.
 The amount of time in which Unlawful Detainer Court procedures take place varies based on location.

 Step 4: Following the Civil Code of Procedures (CCP)

 Depending on your specific situation, there are some other guidelines to follow.
-You can find out what you’ll need to do next and whether the tenant responds or not here.
+You can find out what you’ll need to do next and whether the tenant will respond here.
 This may include filing more paperwork to allow you legal entry into the property in question.
 If the tenant responds by paying their rent or moving, you may not need to take the process any further and can file a Dismissal with the Court.
 Again, it is a good idea to research the matter or seek an attorney’s advice on your legal options.

 Step 5: Default or Trial??

 Whether the tenant does not respond in time or responds and decides to defend the allegations, you will most likely need to file additional forms with the Court and/or attend a Court hearing.
-The Court will give you notice of any upcoming Court dates and/or advise you of any forms necessary to be filed.
+The Court will notify you of any upcoming Court dates and/or advise you of any forms necessary to be filed.

 Step 6: Have your day in court!

-If the matter proceeds to a Trial, a Judge or Jury will either decide in your favor or in the tenant’s favor.
+If the matter proceeds to a Trial, a Judge or Jury will either decide in your favor or the tenant’s favor.
 What you need to do next will depend completely on the judge’s decision at this time.

 If the case is found in your favor, you’ve now successfully and legally completed the eviction process and regained all rights to your property.

 JPL Process Servers are knowledgeable and experienced in the service of Unlawful Detainer proceedings.
-If you have any questions about the service of eviction notices, Unlawful Detainers and/or any other legal matters please contact us, and we will do whatever we can to make this process easier for you.
+If you have any questions about the service of eviction notices, Unlawful Detainers, and/or any other legal matters, please contact us, and we will do whatever we can to make this process easier for you.